shriyagayatri/Black-Magic/README.md

-# Black-Magic
-Data structures and algorithms
+# This repositry contains datastructure and algorithms of all the code I have practised

+Hope u enjoy it

+Cheers,

+Shriya